CiscoDevNet/thousandeyes-kubernetes-operator/docs/custom_resource.md

 ## Create a Kubernetes Custom Resource

-ThousandEyes Operator provides several CRDs for you to manage ThousandEyes tests.
+ThousandEyes Kubernetes Operator provides several CRDs for you to manage ThousandEyes tests.

 Here are examples for your guidance: